 At the outset, Alison decided that once costs were covered, any monies would be split equally between Mary’s Meals and towards funding the next book in the Corrie’s Capers series.

 Alison is the Arran Community Ambassador for Mary’s Meals.
-She is delighted her book project is already helping to feed starving children with £2000 donated since publishing in July 2018 and The Tattoo Toorie in July 2019.
+She is delighted her book project is already helping to feed starving children with £4000 donated since publishing The Westie Fest in July 2018 and The Tattoo Toorie in July 2019.

 KC registered ‘Dream Dancer’, named ‘Corrie’ after the village on Arran and affectionately known as ‘Corrie Doodle’.

 Corrie is a very loving wee Westie who never stays white for long.
 She doesn’t like to walk too far but will run a mile to greet anyone with a gravy bone in their pocket.

 Corrie enjoys surveying the world from her balcony overlooking Lamlash Bay and has been known to chase cats, rabbits and even the odd squirrel – rascal girl!
 Check out her Blog

 Alison is a great lover of Scotland, children and Westies.
 She lives on the Isle of Arran and can be seen walking her wee West Highland Terrier along Lamlash beach most mornings.